Illinois Net Metering

-Residential and commercial customers of ComEd, Ameren, and MidAmerican can now participate in “net metering.”
-This means that if you generate your own electricity using a renewable resource, you can get a credit on your bill for those times when you generate more power than you use.
-Your utility charges you only for the net amount of electricity you consume, plus any other fixed delivery charges.
+Residential and commercial customers of ComEd, Ameren and MidAmerican can participate in “net metering.”
+This means that if you generate your own electricity using a renewable resource, you can get credits on your bill for those times when you generate more power than you use.
+Your utility will only charge you for the net amount of electricity you consume, plus any other fixed delivery charges.

 You must own or operate an on-site renewable electric generator of up to 2,000 kilowatts (kW) that is used at your home or business.
 While most participants in net metering will choose to generate electricity using a solar or wind system, other renewable systems also qualify.

 Eligible renewable electric generators can be powered by: